ondeground/Getting-Cleaning-Data-Course-Project/README.md

 In section 5 descriptive activity names are used to name the activities in the data set.

-In section 6 the variables of the short datases are labelled according to the corresponding names listed in the feature.txt file.
+In section 6 the variables of the short dataset are labelled according to the corresponding names listed in the feature.txt file.

-In section 7, the final dataset is created, computing the average of each activity and each subject.
+In section 7, the final dataset is created, computing the average of each variable by each activity and each subject.
 The result is a dataset with 180 samples and 8 variables.
 The dataset is written as "FinalDS.txt".